There are lots of facts and myths about skim milk, which is a type of milk with the fat removed.

 Could This Cause Any Negative Effects?

-Is it possible that the higher sugar density could cause problems?
+Is it possible that higher sugar density could cause problems?

 However, according to recent studies, this doesn’t appear to be the case.

-Another recent controlled trial also compared the glycemic and insulinemic responses of various milk beverages consumed alongside a pizza (!) breakfast meal (14).
+Another recent controlled trial also compared the glycemic and insulinemic responses of various milk beverages consumed alongside a breakfast meal (14).

-However, again, there were no differences between skim and whole milk.
+However, again, there were no differences between the skim and whole milk.

 Is Skim Milk Healthier Than Whole Milk?

-The big question; how does it compare to whole milk in studies on human health?
+Now that we have analyzed some of the pros and cons of skim milk, the big question: how does it compare to whole milk in studies on human health?

 Studies Comparing Skim Milk and Whole Milk

-To answer this question, we will examine some of the recent studies that directly compare the two.
+To help compare skim and whole milk, we will examine some of the recent studies that directly compare the two.

-These papers are all systematic reviews and large-scale cohort studies conducted within the last five years.
+These papers are all recent systematic reviews of randomized controlled trials or large-scale cohort studies.

 1. Comprehensive Review of the Impact of Dairy Foods and Dairy Fat on Cardiometabolic Risk (2016)